 As well as releasing the dirt from your wash mitt, grit guards also trap that dirt beneath them and keep it at the bottom of the bucket, not allowing it to recirculate back onto your wash mitt.

-Unlike most traditional foam sponges that push dirt along the surface of the car paint, microfibre wash mitts collect dirt within their fibers away from the surface of the paint, so it’s not making direct contact with the paint and inducing swirl marks.
+Unlike most traditional foam sponges that push dirt along the surface of the car paint, microfibre wash mitts collect dirt within their fibres away from the surface of the paint, so it’s not making direct contact with the paint and inducing swirl marks.

-When your car paint is hot, it also becomes softer allowing swirls and scratches to be inflicted far more easily.
+When your car paint is hot, it also becomes softer, allowing swirls and scratches to be inflicted far more easily.
 So always try and wash your vehicle in a cool shaded area, or first thing in the morning or late in the evening when the sun is at its lowest points.

 If your car is washed regularly, the vast majority of dirt will be looser settling dust.
-So always be sure to give the vehicle a good thorough rinse down with your hose or pressure washer to remove as much dirt as possible before you begin the hand wash stage.
+So be always sure to give the vehicle a good, thorough rinse down with your hose or pressure washer to remove as much dirt as possible before you begin the hand wash stage.